 - 4 eggs

 - 1½ cups chocolate syrup (I used 1 can Hershey's Chocolate Syrup)

 - 1 cup sugar

 - ½ cup semi-sweet chocolate chips (chop to help them melt more easily!)

 - Grease 10 x 15-inch pan (jelly roll pan) and set aside.
 Preheat the oven to 350º.

 - Beat butter and sugar till creamy and light in color.
 Beat in eggs one at a time.
 Stir in vanilla and syrup.
 Mix well.

 - Pour into prepared pan.
-Spread evenly in pan with back of spoon or offset spatula.
+Spread evenly in the pan with the back of a spoon or offset spatula.

-- Let frosted brownies sit till frosting is firm.
+- Let frosted brownies sit till the frosting is firm.
 Cut into squares to serve.

 Amount Per Serving: Calories: 176Total Fat: 5gSaturated Fat: 3gTrans Fat: 0gUnsaturated Fat: 2gCholesterol: 39mgSodium: 83mgCarbohydrates: 32gFiber: 1gSugar: 28gProtein: 2g